 One PE lesson each week is held at Beach School, where the children take part in a range of activities from orienteering and cross-country to tag rugby and cricket.

 Children at the school take part in inter-school competitions, and compete as part of the 'Alnwick Small Schools' team.

-Personal, Social and Health Education and Citizenship (PSHE & Citizenship)
+Personal, Social and Health Education (PSHE) and Relationships and Sex Education (RSE)

 Pupils will gain knowledge and understanding about Christianity and other world faiths.
 Children will be taught in a way that respects and maintains the integrity of all religions.
-As a church school we follow the Diocesan syllabus for RE.
+As a church school we follow the Diocesan syllabus for RE (Understanding Christianity).